docker-hy/docker-hy.github.io/data/faq.md

 Yes, the certificate is available to all who pass the course before the deadline.
 You can download the certificate after completing the course from the exercise submission system.

-## How do I extend my 2021 progress?
+## How do I extend my 2021 or 2022 progress?

 You can simply submit the completed parts again.

-If you left 1 exercise not completed, mark one exercise not completed in the 2022 version.
-If you did all of the exercises mark all as done in the 2022 course.
+If you left 1 exercise not completed, mark one exercise not completed in the 2023 version.
+If you did all of the exercises mark all as done in the 2023 course.